-The Southern Pacific Railroad serves Crater Lake National Park.
-The company runs its finest trains over the Cascade route passing through Klamath Falls and also operates regular service over the Siskiyou route passing through Medford, west of the park.
-The Cascade route comes within a few miles east of the park boundary.
+By railroad.-The Southern Pacific Railroad serves Crater Lake National Park.
+The company runs its finest trains over the Cascade route passing through Klamath Falls and also operates regular service over the Siskiyou route passing through Medford.
 Connections with Crater Lake automobile stages are made daily at Medford and Klamath Falls from July 1 to September 20.